Imperal Docs

 Validators reference

-When you run imperal validate ./extension (or imperal build), the SDK runs 11 federal validators on your manifest + code.
-Every one is ERROR severity — failing any blocks publishing.
-This page documents what each catches and how to fix common failures.
+When you run imperal validate ./extension (or imperal build), the SDK runs its federal validators over your manifest + code.
+The full set is V1-V24 + V24-AST + V31 (with V32 specced for a future release).
+Most are ERROR severity — failing any ERROR blocks publishing.
+A handful are advisory: V10, V20, V23, and V24 are WARN (recommendations, not publish blockers), and V12 is INFO.
+This page documents what the main contract validators (V14-V24, V24-AST, V31) catch and how to fix common failures.

 Synthetic tools don't count (v4.2.5+)